The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Don’t get me started on spies and assassins.
 And, yes, that is crime, too.

 My neck of the swamp is the baddies, the heisters, the hustlers, the dirty cops, and the smugglers.
 The rules are really loose.
 No matter how well-intentioned, the baddies typically come to tragic ends.
-But really, you can get by with a lot as long as it makes sense and the tone is consistent.
+But really, you can get by with a lot as long as it sorta makes sense and the tone is consistent.

 That’s the problem, though.
 What makes sense?
 What is a consistent tone?

 You ask crime fans what their favorite crime story is and you’ll get a mixed bag.
 Some will reference Michael Mann’s Heat.
-Others will call out The Wire by David Simon, Ed Burns, et al. Some may even reference print-guys like Elmore Leonard (the Jack Foley books, especially), or Donald Westlake (Parker is the archetype heister for a lot of us).
+Others will call out The Wire by David Simon, et al. Some may even reference print-guys like Elmore Leonard (the Jack Foley books, especially), or Donald Westlake (Parker is the archetype heister for a lot of us).
 The cool kids love Patricia Highsmith’s highly-imperfect psychopath, Tom Ripley.

 So what does makes a criminal?